 I began my studies by reading for an undergraduate degree in History and a Master's degree in Classics at the University of Manchester.
 I then moved to the University of Liverpool, where I completed a PhD on the topic of Herodotean intertextuality under the supervision of Professor Tom Harrison and Professor Graham Oliver.
 Since then I have held two temporary teaching positions: first, as the J. P. Postgate University Teacher in Classics at the University of Liverpool; and secondly, as a Teaching Fellow in Ancient History at the University of Leicester.
 I joined the Open University as Lecturer in Classical Studies in January 2017.

-My research centres on ancient Greek historiography and its contexts, as well as the reception of the classical world in antiquity and beyond.
-At present, I am working on three major projects.
-First, I am putting the finishing touches to a revised version of my PhD thesis, Intertext and Allusion in Herodotus' Histories: Authority, Proof, Polemic (Univ. of Liverpool, 2013).
+My research centres on ancient Greek historiography and its contexts, ancient Greek divination, as well as the reception of the Trojan War tradition in antiquity and beyond.
+At present, I am putting the finishing touches to a revised version of my PhD thesis, Intertext and Allusion in Herodotus' Histories: Authority, Proof, Polemic (Univ. of Liverpool, 2013).
 The research identifies considerable connections between Herodotus' work and other textual sources (oracles, prose writers, epic poetry, etc.).
 In unearthing this extensive engagement with a wide range of texts in the Histories, my research challenges current perceptions of Herodotus as an historian reliant predominantly on oral sources.

-Secondly, I am working on a co-authored volume with Dr Naoise Mac Sweeney (University of Leicester), entitled Dialogues with Homer's Iliad.
-This research explores the varied responses to Homer's version of the Trojan War in both ancient and modern media, from Attic pottery to the Elizabethan stage to Hollywood cinema.
-The research charts a complex, pluriform engagement with Homer's work, which many have engaged with both for its historical and literary merits.
+Alongside this work on Herodotus, I have recently published a co-authored book with Dr Naoíse Mac Sweeney (University of Leicester), entitled Homer's Iliad and the Trojan War: Dialogues on Tradition.
+Our dialogical study explores the varied responses to Homer's version of the Trojan War in both ancient and modern media, from Attic pottery to the Elizabethan stage to Hollywood cinema.
+The book ultimately charts a complex, pluriform engagement with Homer's work, which many have engaged with both for its historical and literary merits.

 2016: Review of E. Bridges, Imagining Xerxes: Ancient Perspectives on a Persian King, in Journal of Hellenic Studies 136.
 Read this here.